Pure Street Photography

-Pure Street Photography is an independent international street photography platform dedicated to the art of street photography through exhibitions, international awards, grants, and community membership.
-The platform has been covered by major international outlets including PetaPixel, DPReview, and This Is Colossal for its global awards and exhibitions.
+Pure Street Photography (PSP) is an independent international street photography platform dedicated to the art of street photography through international awards, exhibitions, grants and community membership.
+Founded in 2020 by photographers Dimpy Bhalotia and Kamal Kumaar Rao, the platform has been covered by international publications including The Guardian Forbes, The Telegraph, Time Out, DPReview, Digital Camera World, Amateur Photographer, Homegrown PetaPixel, DPReview, and This Is Colossal.